 Mateen had originally planned to attack Disney Springs, a shopping and entertainment complex just 15 miles away from Pulse — and Salman, 31, knew that, prosecutors said in their closing arguments.
 Mateen wanted to smuggle an assault weapon into Disney Springs in a child’s stroller but changed his mind at the last minute, according to prosecutor Sarah Sweeney.

-Jurors will now decide whether Salman was complicit in her husband’s attack on Pulse — and whether by aiding and abetting him, she provided material support to the Islamic State.
+Jurors will now decide whether Salman was complicit in her husband’s attack on Pulse in June 2016— and whether by aiding and abetting him, she provided material support to the Islamic State group.
 Prosecutors also charge that she knowingly misled the FBI and obstructed justice.
 Salman is facing life in prison.

-Law enforcement found the stroller and a doll in Mateen’s car after he was killed in a gunfight with officers at Pulse June 12, 2016.
-Prosecutors said that the stroller was too small for Mateen’s son, who was three years old at the time
+Law enforcement found the stroller and a doll in Mateen’s car after he was killed in a gunfight with officers at Pulse on June 12, 2016.
+Prosecutors said that the stroller was too small for Mateen’s son, who was 3 at the time.

 “The target of that terrorist attack was not the Pulse nightclub,” Sweeney said on Wednesday.
 “The target in his his attack was Disney.”